Back to stories

 The M5 also brings faster unified memory with 153GB/s of bandwidth, a 28% improvement over the M4.
 For AI workloads, unified memory is critical — it allows models to be loaded once and accessed by both CPU and GPU without copying data between memory pools.

 This matters because on-device LLMs are memory-bound, not compute-bound.
-The faster memory bandwidth directly translates to faster token generation when running models like Apple's own foundation models or open-source alternatives.
+The faster memory bandwidth directly translates to faster token generation when running models like Apple's own foundation models or open-source alternatives such as Alibaba's Qwen 3.5 small models, which are specifically optimized for on-device inference.

 Apple Intelligence Integration